-OR

-□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the transition period from \\\\\ to \\\\

-Commission file number 000-20202

-CREDIT ACCEPTANCE CORPORATION

-(Exact name of registrant as specified in its charter)

-Michigan

-(State or other jurisdiction of incorporation or organization)

-25505 W. Twelve Mile Road

-Southfield, Michigan

-(Address of principal executive offices)

-Registrant's telephone number, including area code: (248) 353-2700

-Securities registered pursuant to Section 12(b) of the Act:

-Title of each class Trading symbol(s) Name of each exchange on which registered Common Stock, \$.01 par value CACC The Nasdaq Stock Market LLC ~ · · · · ·

-Securities registered pursuant to section 12(g) of the Act:

-None

-Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes  No 🗖

-Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
-Yes 🗆 No 🗹

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes 🗵 No 🗖

-Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes 🗹 No 🗖

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.
-Large accelerated filer 1 Accelerated filer П Non-accelerated filer П Smaller reporting company Emerging growth company П

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

-Indicate by check mark whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
-7262(b)) by the registered public accounting firm that prepared or issued its audit report. 🗵

-If securities are registered pursuant to Section 12(b) of the Act, indicate by check mark whether the financial statements of the registrant included in the filing reflect the correction of an error to previously issued financial statements.

-Indicate by check mark whether any of those error corrections are restatements that required a recovery analysis of incentive-based compensation received by any of the registrant's executive officers during the relevant recovery period pursuant to § 240.10D-1(b).

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes 🗆 No 🗹

-The aggregate market value of 6,372,875 shares of the registrant's common stock held by non-affiliates on June 30, 2023 was approximately \$3,237.0 million.
-For purposes of this computation, all officers, directors and 10% beneficial owners of the registrant are assumed to be affiliates.
-Such determination should not be deemed an admission that such officers, directors and beneficial owners are, in fact, affiliates of the registrant,

-At February 1, 2024, there were 12,302,955 shares of the registrant's common stock issued and outstanding.
+OR ☐ TRANSITION REPORT PURSUAN T TO SECTION 13 OR 15(d) OF TI HE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to Commission file number 000-2020 02 CREDIT ACCEPTANCE CO ORPORATION (Exact name of registrant as specified in its Michigan 38-1999511 (State or other jurisdiction of incorpo ration or organization) (I.R.S.
+Employer Identification No.) 25505 W. Twelve M lile Road Southfield, Mic chigan 48034-8339 (Address of principal execu utive offices) (Zip Code) Registrar nt's telephone number, including area c rode: (248) 353-2700 Sec urities registered pursuant to Section 1 2(b) of the Act: Title of each class Trading symbol(s) Name of each exchange on which registered Common Stock, \$.01 par value CACC The Nasdaq Stock Market LLC Sec eurities registered pursuant to section 12 None 2(g) of the Act: Indicate by check mark if the registrant is a well-known s seasoned issuer, as defined in Rule 405 of the Se curities Act.
+Yes ☑ No □ Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15 (d) of the Act.
+Yes □ No ☑ r 15(d) of the Securities Exchange Act of 1934 during the preceding 12 ubject to such filing requirements for the past 90 days.
+Yes \square No \square Indicate by check mark whether the registrant has sub (§232.405 of this chapter) during the preceding 12 month le required to be submitted pursuant to Rule 405 of Regulation S-T vas required to submit such files).
+Yes \boxtimes No \square accelerated filer, a smaller reporting company, or an emerging growth," and "emerging growth company" in Rule 12b-2 of the Exchange Act.
+Large accelerated filer □ Non-accelerated filer □ Smaller repor ting company \Box Emerging growth company \Box If an emerging growth company, indicate by check mark accounting standards provided pursuant to Section 13(a) nded transition period for complying with any new or revised financial Indicate by check mark whether the registrant has filed reporting under Section 404(b) of the Sarbanes-Oxley Ac is assessment of the effectiveness of its internal control over financial ecounting firm that prepared or issued its audit report. \square If securities are registered pursuant to Section 12(b) of correction of an error to previously issued financial stater financial statements of the registrant included in the filing reflect the Indicate by check mark whether any of those error cor registrant's executive officers during the relevant recover ery analysis of incentive-based compensation received by any of the Indicate by check mark whether the registrant is a shell co ompany (as defined in Rule 12b-2 of the Exchan ge Act).
+Yes □ No ☑ ial owners of the registrant are assumed to be a on June 30, 2023 was approximately \$3,237.0 million.
+For purposes of affiliates.
+Such determination should not be deemed an admission that At February 1, 2024, there were 12,302,955 shares of the registrant's common stock issued and outstanding ng.